jasonbreimer/ogma/module5/README.md

-The module5 directory contains work regarding "Will the Customer Accept the Coupon?"

 Will the Customer Accept the Coupon?¶

 1. Commands to start data investigation.
 This includes head(), sample(), and info().
 I notice many columns have “object” or string types.